Sorry, you need to enable JavaScript to visit this website.

 Definitions and concepts

-Young people: Young people are categorized as persons aged between 15 and 24 years old.
+Young people: Young people are categorised as aged between 15 and 29.

 Active groups and inactive groups: Active population, includes both employed (employees and self-employed) and unemployed people, but not the economically inactive, such as pre-school children, school age children, students and pensioners, provided that they are not working and not available or looking for work even if of working-age.